SkylineCommunications/dataminer-docs/connector-help/connector_help/Norkring_Modulation_Robot.md

 # Norkring Modulation Robot

-This driver is used to monitor a modulation robot and to set some configuration parameters.
+This connector is used to monitor a modulation robot and to set some configuration parameters.

 ## About

-The driver communicates with the device through SNMP in order to retrieve sources and status information and to configure sources and authorizations.
+The connector communicates with the device through SNMP in order to retrieve sources and status information and to configure sources and authorizations.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**